Truro Cathedral: Organs

 The Father Willis organ of 1887 is widely regarded as one of the finest instruments in the country.
 "It is not easy, even today, to think how the magnificence of the Willis organ in Truro Cathedral could be improved" wrote W. L. Sumner in his 1952 book The Organ.
 It was built in 1887 in London and arrived in Cornwall by boat.
 It has an almost identical specification to the organ he built a year earlier for the then parish church of St Michael, Coventry (later Coventry Cathedral).
 Both instruments have the standard Willis hallmarks—tierce mixtures on Great and Swell, characterful gedackts on the Choir, and a small but telling pedal division.

 Apart from the addition of the electric blower in the 1920s, no major work was done until 1963, when the grandson of the original builder carried out a conservative restoration, at a cost of some £17,000.
 Before this time, the organ console was situated high up within the main case of the instrument, necessitating a walk of two or three minutes up a spiral staircase in the north transept.
 The action was a mixture of Barker lever, pneumatic and tracker.
 There were very few playing aids and contact between the organist and choir, some 40 ft below, would have been almost impossible.
 In 1963, the organ committee decided to keep the original tonal scheme and voicing, and move the console over on to the south side in a new gallery placed above the choir stalls to a design by the architect John Phillips.
 Here the organist can hear the instrument properly, and maintain close contact with the choir.

 The other main organ in the cathedral is a two-manual instrument in St Mary's aisle, the sole remnant of the former parish church.
 It was originally built by Renatus Harris and was installed in Truro in 1750 by John Byfield.
 It was re-installed in the temporary church in 1880, but was significantly rebuilt and reduced in size in 1887 for installation in its current location.
 There is also a four-stop continuo organ by Kenneth Tickell.

-In 2012, Tim Rice backed the 125-year anniversary appeal to support Truro Cathedral's choir and music.
+In 2012, songwriter Sir Tim Rice backed the 125-year anniversary appeal to support Truro Cathedral's choir and music.